Are security guards effective?

 At the end of the day, any company should be able to explain their pricing and how they intend to keep their employees happy and well-trained.
 If they fail to do that, you might have to switch companies.
 A supervisor should be available during the hours that services are rendered and in direct contact with your management staff or yourself.

-Security guards are just normal human beings trading time for income, in order to feed their families or whatever they might need to.
+Security guards are just normal human beings trading time for income, to feed their families or whatever they might need to.
 I always advise my clients to treat the guards with respect and friendliness, you don't need to talk to them, but refrain from making them feel lesser than you!
 Respect in any form goes both ways, and an ill-treated guard will undoubtedly trade a good pay off for access to your premises.
 A security guard is not another tool you can use to run errands, wash your vehicle or hold the door just so you could feel special, their focus should be on making sure no one enters your premises illegally or removes equipment without permission.

 The effectiveness of security guards evidently can be a 50/50 give or take.
-Choose them well, manage them well and treat them properly and you get a great service, anything less than that and you might be running a bigger risk than you think.
-Also noteworthy is the professionalism of your security guards, they might possibly make or break your client experience.
+Choose them well, manage them well, and treat them properly and you get a great service, anything less than that and you might be running a bigger risk than you think.
+Also noteworthy is the professionalism of your security guards, they might make or break your client experience.
 A sloppy guard badly reflects on your company, whereas a friendly, assertive and professionally looking guard will certainly boost client experience!

 Anything you might want to add or debate about the effectiveness of security guards, drop a comment below or mail me directly!